-Let’s face it, learning how to effectively execute projects that deliver to a distributed data center can be daunting to most teams.
+Let’s face it, learning how to effectively deliver applications to a distributed data center can be daunting to most teams.
 Perhaps you are feeling some growing pains.

 Systems like Kubernetes want to make it boring, however, it’s just the tools and procedures that will improve.
 The architecture for distributed computing will remain a challenge.
 Delivering a coordinated set of applications that scale to efficiently leverage large pools of CPUs, memory, and I/O resources can be done, but how do you reduce the mistakes and pitfalls along the way?

 Everything in software architecture is a tradeoff.
 Sometimes adopting delivery of your architecture to cloud native Kubernetes is a great investment, which may also inflict damage to the business.
 It depends.
 (Richards/Ford).
 I continuously study and listen to my peers like you.
 I understand the optimism and power of cloud native computing but also appreciate it’s not the best hammer for all of your customer needs.